KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 What is your business and what do you envision it to be?

-* Opportunity
 * Analytics: Google AdWords
 * Sources of inspiration
 * "Gathering Forces: Facts that will shape this product/service"
 * Metrics: monitor progress, determine success
-* Valuable articles, notes and other info
 * Current Solutions:
 * What does the world look like without this problem?
 * For customer segment #1

+* Valuable articles, notes and other info
 * What do we already know? (the facts)
 * What do we need to know more about and “how might we” find it out?
   * [add questions to the ‘risks’ doc]